chunjiangL/bakelab_page_testing/develop.md

 ## Purpose

-Marketing landing page for BakeLab, an industry research lab specializing in high-quality datasets for AI/ML training.
-The site introduces the company's mission, services (off-the-shelf and customized datasets), and provides contact information for sales and careers.
+Static landing page for BakeLab, a data lab company specializing in high-quality datasets for AI/ML training.
+The site features a hidden interactive endless runner game triggered by user interaction with an animated bake factory.

 ## Project Type